-The instant Professor Sprout was done giving directions, the greenhouse filled with the noise level of a small stadium as the students ambled about getting supplies and chatting to one another.
+The instant Professor Sprout was done giving directions, the greenhouse filled with the noise level of a small stadium as students ambled about getting supplies and chatting to one another.
 Neville was already making a small incision in the side of one of the large green pods hanging off of the thick square stock of their plant.
-He reached out a hand to hold the plant steady for him only to have Neville knock his hand out of the way quickly.
+Harry reached out a hand to hold the plant steady for him only to have Neville knock his hand out of the way swiftly.

 ‘Ah.’
-Harry pulled his hand back and retrived his new pair of dragon hide gloves from his bag.
+Harry pulled his hand back and retrieved his new dragon hide gloves.
 Noticing Neville’s green ones, he asked, ‘Are those Welsch Green?’

 ‘Yeah, Gran bought them for me for the new school year.
 Those are Swedish Short Snout aren’t they?’

 By the end of their lesson, Harry and Neville had bottled fifteen pods worth of pollen and labelled them before handing them over to a very happy Professor Sprout.
 Harry found he’d actually enjoyed the task with Neville telling him interesting facts as they worked.
 He really was knowledgeable when it came to plants.